Mohamedgh94/Bachelor_thesis/README.md

 ## Preprocessing

 Each dataset has its own preprocessing script to clean and prepare the data for model training.
-The preprocessing scripts include:
+The preprocessing scripts are located in the `Preprocessing/` directory and include:

 - `Mobi_act_preprocessing.py`
 - `UniMib_preprocessing.py`